jorgemk85/OneData/README.md

 The last step is to setup your classes!

 But...
 Which one's should I setup?
-Well, every class you will need to connect / have-access-to in you database.
+Well, every class you will need to connect / have-access-to in your database.

 Here's an example with the minimum required setup for the library to understand your class:
 ```c#